wearesho-team/react-context-locale/README.md

 #### Translator

-To translate string you must wrap it to the `Translator` component:
+To translate string you must wrap it into the `Translator` component:

 ```tsx
 <span>